omar404ahmed/bioinformatics_230/README.md

 # Bioinformatics_230
 This repository contains notebooks and submissions for the couse Foundations of Bioengineering Lab

+## Week 4 : Gene Finder
+The Gene Finder is implemented in this [repository](https://github.com/omar404ahmed/gene_finder)

 ## Week 3 : Data Wrangling

 The required dataset was downloaded from [NCBI Dataset website](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=2&assembly_level=3:3&release_year=1980:2001).